-12.2 Layout Examples
+9.5.2 Layout Examples

-Correct layout of the LMG342xR050 and its surrounding components is essential for correct operation.
-The layouts shown here reflect the GaN device schematic in \boxtimes 10-1.
+Correct layout of the LMG3526R030 and its surrounding components is essential for correct operation.
+The layouts shown here reflect the GaN device schematic in \boxtimes 9-1.
 These layouts are shown to produce good results and is intended as a guideline.
 However, it can be possible to obtain acceptable performance with alternate layout schemes.
 Additionally, please refer to the land pattern example in Mechanical, Packaging, and Orderable Information for the latest recommended PCB footprint of the device.

-The the top-layer layout and mid-layer layout are shown.
-The layouts are zoomed in to the LMG342xR050 U1 and U2 component placements.
+The the top-layer layout, mid-layer and bottom-layer layout are shown.
 The mid-layer layout includes the outlines of the top level components to assist the reader in lining up the top-layer and mid-layer layouts.